So far you’ve seen how to write Linux bash scripts that do the job without user inputs. Today we will continue our series about Linux bash scripting.

 The bash shell uses the read command for this purpose.

-The -n option is used to disable the newline, so you can type your text in the same line.
+We use the -n option to disable the newline so that you can type your text in the same line.

 You can specify multiple inputs like this:

-If you don’t specify variables for the read command, all incoming inputs are saved in REPLY variable.
+If you don’t specify variables for the read command, it will save all incoming inputs in the REPLY variable.

 You can use the -t option to specify a timeout for input in seconds.